calvinthrall/calvinthrall.github.io/Research.md

 Diplomatic Capacity and International Cooperation (with Matt Malis)

 Revolving Door Diplomats (with Seowoo Chung, David Lindsey, and Matt Malis)

-Representation Without Authority: Evidence from Women in the U.S. Foreign Service (with David Lindsey and Matt Malis)

 Common Ownership and Political Competition (with Max Kagan and Reilly Steel)